slatedocs/slate/source/index.md

-google_plus_id | The Google Plus ID or the name used for the page of the business instagram_id | The Instgram ID or the username for the business listing status | Statuses of SUPPRESSED, CLAIMED or AVAILABLE can be given for listing matched | True or False on whether or not the partner listing is matched claimed | True or False on whether or not the partner has claimed a listing updated_at | When the listing was last updated
+google_plus_id | The Google Plus ID or the name used for the page of the business instagram_id | The Instgram ID or the username for the business listing status | Statuses of SUPPRESSED, CLAIMED or AVAILABLE can be given for listing mapped | True or False on whether or not the partner listing is mapped claimed | True or False on whether or not the partner has claimed a listing updated_at | When the listing was last updated